icaven/glm/readme.txt

 - Fixed implicit conversion from another tvec2 type to another tvec2 #241
 - Added GTX_scalar_multiplication for C++ 11 compiler only #242
 - Added GTX_range for C++ 11 compiler only #240
-- Added Added closestPointOnLine function for tvec2 to GTX_closest_point #238
+- Added closestPointOnLine function for tvec2 to GTX_closest_point #238
 - Moved template types from 'detail' to 'glm' namespace #239, #244
 - Added GLM_FORCE_SIZE_FUNC to replace .length() by .size() #245
 - Fixed GTX_string_cast to support for integer types #249